Are there definitive rules on how to punctuate book titles?

 Or, why not add a hyphen when there is absolutely no logical reason whatsoever to add one?

 But if you really want to avoid problems and tough decisions, go for a very short one-word title as Stephen King did with IT.

 Probably, but I think in the middle version below, the cover designer was undecided on that score.

-If you are studying and writing an essay or review, or if you need to add a reference in a bibliography, always follow the nine basic rules.
+If you are studying and writing an essay or review, always follow the nine basic punctuation rules for titles.

-But if you are an author and you are researching a new book title, then you have a lot of choices.
+But if you are an author researching a new book title, you have a lot of choices.

 Why not use AlTeRnAtInG case?
-There is no reason why you can’t, except that it is very hard to read.
+There is no reason why you can’t, except that it is tough to read.

 Accidentally breaking a rule can look silly, as in This Is my New Book title.

 But intentionally breaking the rules, as in, THIS is my new book TITLE, might work well for you.